🇺🇸 CAPITAL | WAILUKU

 Summer time flights are cheaper and temperatures are hotter by 10 degrees especially in Lahaina.

 I would recommend visiting Maui for at least 10 days.
 There is so much to do and explore on Maui that you still won’t be able to see and do everything that you want to.
-10 days gives you enough time to go all around the island as each area has its own unique style.
+10 days gives you enough time to experience the highlights of each area of Maui.

 SHAKA GUIDE: This app is useful when driving the road to Hana.